michael-grunder/shsuggest/README.md

 `source` selects which backend to use.
 Only `ollama` is implemented today, but the additional tables allow you to keep credentials for other adapters that may be added later.
-The `[ollama]` table accepts a full `endpoint` or separate host/port/scheme parts (the endpoint wins when both are provided).
-The legacy top-level `ollama_endpoint` key is still honored for backwards compatibility.
+The `[ollama]` table accepts a full `endpoint` or separate host/port/scheme parts (the endpoint wins when both are provided) as well as the `model` to query.
+The legacy top-level `ollama_endpoint` and `model` keys are still honored for backwards compatibility.

 `num_suggestions` controls the default value passed to `-n/--num` when it isn't provided explicitly.
 Invalid values are ignored (and reset to 1) with a warning.